-We are pleased to announce that on November 16, Senior United States District Judge Sam R. Cummings ruled a permanent nationwide injunction and closed the case at the trial court level against the U.S. Department of Labor’s new “Persuader Rule” executive order.
+In November 2016, Senior United States District Judge Sam R. Cummings issued a permanent nationwide injunction and closed the case at the trial court level against the U.S. Department of Labor’s new “Persuader Rule” executive order.

 In his June 27 ruling, Judge Cummings wrote of the need for preliminary injunctive relief: “The chilling of speech protected by the first Amendment is in and of itself an irreparable injury…DOL’s New Rule is not merely fuzzy around the edges.
 Rather, the New Rule is defective to its core…”

-The Lubbock Chamber and eight other plaintiffs have sued to overturn a new rule expanding the definition of “fiduciary investment advice” provided to retirement plans, plan participants, and IRA owners.
-The rule exposes financial services providers to lawsuits, creates an entirely new regulatory regime for IRAs, limits the types of investment advice an adviser may provide, effectively makes DOL the primary regulator of financial professionals already extensively regulated by federal and state laws.
+The Lubbock Chamber and eight other plaintiffs sued to overturn a new rule expanding the definition of “fiduciary investment advice” provided to retirement plans, plan participants, and IRA owners.
+The rule would expose financial services providers to lawsuits, create an entirely new regulatory regime for IRAs, limit the types of investment advice an adviser may provide, effectively makes DOL the primary regulator of financial professionals already extensively regulated by federal and state laws.

-Basically, at a time when people should be focusing more on personal retirement savings, the new fiduciary rule makes it more difficult for people to effectively invest and save for retirement.
+Basically, at a time when people should be focusing more on personal retirement savings, the new fiduciary rule made it more difficult for people to effectively invest and save for retirement.

 What does this mean for my retirement?

-For those putting their retirement savings into IRA’s and 401k’s, this rule will likely mean that you have less access to advice from expert financial planners.
+For those putting their retirement savings into IRA’s and 401k’s, this rule would likely mean that you have less access to advice from expert financial planners.

 What does this mean for my business?

-This rule makes it much harder and more expensive for employers to provide retirement planning.
-And, this rule doesn’t create an even playing field.
-Small business won’t have access to the same exemptions as big companies, and as a result, their retirement plans will be much more expensive.
+This rule would make it much harder and more expensive for employers to provide retirement planning.
+And, this rule did not create an even playing field.
+Small business would not have access to the same exemptions as big companies, and as a result, their retirement plans would be much more expensive.

 Regional Haze Rule

 The Lubbock Chamber of Commerce is challenging the EPA’s federal takeover of the regional haze air permitting process in court to help protect Texas businesses from a likely $2 billion cost to implement.
-By teaming up with the Texas Association of Business, the U.S. Chamber and 25 other Chambers from across Texas, the Lubbock Chamber is seeking to intervene in support of a lawsuit against the EPA filed by the State of Texas.
-On July 15, the U.S. Court of Appeals for the Fifth Circuit stayed implementation of the regional haze air permitting process in Texas and Oklahoma.
+By teaming up with the Texas Association of Business, the U.S. Chamber and 25 other Chambers from across Texas, the Lubbock Chamber sought to intervene in support of a lawsuit against the EPA filed by the State of Texas.
+The U.S. Court of Appeals for the Fifth Circuit issued an injunction, putting the brakes on implementation of the regional haze air permitting process in Texas and Oklahoma.

 What is an intervenor?